RoBYCoNTe/friendsofbabba-core/README.md

 FriendsOfBabba/Core uses RESTFul API to provide access to the whole set of functionalities exposed in to the library.
-We can disable `CsrfTokenProtectionMiddleware` in `src/Application.php` because is not necessary:
+We can disable `CsrfTokenProtectionMiddleware` in `src/Application.php` because not necessary:

 ```php
         // ->add(new CsrfProtectionMiddleware([